phusion/passenger_binary_build_automation/README.md

  * Xcode command-line developer tools.
  * GPG.
  * [RVM](https://rvm.io).
    - Not using RVM, and instead using rbenv or something?
 For the sake of simplicity, `passenger_binary_build_automation` only supports RVM.
-We recommend that you create a new account on your Mac that uses RVM only, and to development `passenger_binary_build_automation` on that account.
+We recommend that you create a new account on your Mac that uses RVM only, and to develop `passenger_binary_build_automation` on that account.
  * All Ruby versions specified in the `shared/definitions/ruby_versions` file.

 Once these prerequisites are installed, you must build a **runtime** using the `macos/setup-runtime` script.
 A runtime is a directory containing further tools and libraries that `passenger_binary_build_automation` needs for building binaries (see also [How it works](HOW-IT-WORKS.md) section "The build environment").
 The runtime needs to be setup the first time you use `passenger_binary_build_automation`, every time the list of libraries that we link into Passenger changes, and every time Nginx changes.